thunderrabbit/barefoot_rob/content/blog/2021/11/11a-few-rules-that-help-light-my-path.md

 A few rules that help light my path:

 * Walk with kindred spirits.
 I walk barefoot.
 Most people don’t.
-They don’t have to walk barefoot, but if I'm not accepted for how I show up, it’s best to not work/continue together.
+That's fine. but if I'm not accepted for how I show up, it’s best to not work together.
 * Seek your own inner guidance.
 Feelings are a well-honed natural guidance system for life.
 Hear AniKiko’s "[Follow the Whispers](https://open.spotify.com/track/3xmrEEOGLW40L4CtnHa65P)"
 * Play hard.
 Beastie Boys said "My work is my play cause I'm playing when I work"
 * Do the right thing.
 We are playing a long game.
 Prioritize long term thinking over short term gain.